bgermann/cforms2/readme.txt

 * filter user input better
 * rework multi-part forms to be independent from PHP sessions
-* remove database tracking
-* long term: refactoring with object oriented approach
+* refactoring with object oriented approach
 * long term: unit tests and continuous integration